christianpflugradt/Pollywog/README.md

 **server.port**: This is the port Pollywog will listen to for incoming requests.

+**server.admintoken**: Deprecated and will be removed in Pollywog 2.x.x

+**server.admintokens**: Holds a list of administrative tokens consisting of the following three properties described below: **user**, **token** and **whitelist**

+**server.admintokens[].user**: Optional user name associated with an admin token.
+If present it will be mentioned in the invitational mail to a poll.

-**server.admintoken**: This token secures administrative actions like creating a poll.
-Important:
+**server.admintokens[].token**: This token secures administrative actions like creating a poll.
-This token is your private key and should not be used anywhere else outside this configuration file.
-Pollywog uses [SHA-512/256](https://en.wikipedia.org/wiki/SHA-2) to calculate the public key and it is the public key that must be presented when using administrative actions, never the private key.
+Pollywog uses [SHA-512/256](https://en.wikipedia.org/wiki/SHA-2) to hash tokens.
+This configuration field contains the hashed token, so that the unhashed token, that must be present in the Authorization header when creating a poll, cannot be derived from the configuration easily.
+If multiple persons are privileged to create polls it is recommended that each of them have their own admintoken and do not share their unhashed tokens with each other.

-[This tool](https://emn178.github.io/online-tools/sha512_256.html) can hash your private key (the hash being your public key), alternatively
-[just use Go ](https://gitlab.com/christianpflugradt/pollywog/-/blob/master/src/domain/service/authorization.go) (the function Hash()).
+[This tool](https://emn178.github.io/online-tools/sha512_256.html) can hash your token, alternatively [just use Go ](https://gitlab.com/christianpflugradt/pollywog/-/blob/master/src/domain/service/authorization.go) (the function Hash()).

+**server.admintokens[].whitelist**: If empty no whitelist will be applied.
+Otherwise:
+Holds a list of strings all participant mail addresses must match for an admin to invite them to a poll.
+Be aware that neither regular expressions nor classic wildcards are supported, instead a whitelist entry matches a mail address if the mail address ends with that whitelist entry.
+If the whitelist is used to restrict who an admin can invite to a poll.
+It is recommended to either add complete domains or specific mail addresses to the whitelist.
+For example having "@mail-example.org" and "john.doe@example-mail.com" in the whitelist will allow an admin to invite everyone with a mail address in the domain "@mail-example.org" as well as John Doe from the example-mail.com domain.

 **database.driver**: Pollywog uses the `database/sql` interface of Go.
 The recommended database and driver for production is `mysql`.
-For development I have used `sqlite` but due to its shortcomings it is not recommended to be used in a productive system with concurrent access.
+For development, I have used `sqlite` but due to its shortcomings it is not recommended to be used in a productive system with concurrent access.

 **database.dataSourceName**: For mysql the proper string is `user:password@pollywog` assuming the database